Jamsetji Tata: Early life

-Jamshedji Tata was born to Nusserwanji and Jeevanbai Tata on 3 March 1839 in Navsari, a city in southern Gujarat.
-He was born in a respectable, but poor family of priests.
+Jamsetji Nusserwanji Tata was born on 3 March 1839 in Navsari, Bombay Presidency, Company Raj to Jeevanbai Nusserwanji Tata (née Kawasji Tata) and Nusserwanji Ratanji Tata.
+He was born in a respectable, but poor family of Zoroastrian priests (Mobeds).
 His mother tongue was Gujarati.
 He broke his family's priestly tradition to become the first member of the family to start a business.
-He started an export trading firm in Mumbai.
+He started an export trading firm in Bombay.

-Unlike other Zoroastrians, Jamshedji Tata had a formal Western education because his parents saw that he was gifted in mental arithmetic from a young age.
+Tata had a formal Western education because his parents saw that he was gifted in mental arithmetic from a young age.
 However, for him to have a more modern education, he was later sent to Bombay.
 He joined his father, Nusserwanji, in Bombay at the age of 14 and enrolled at Elphinstone College, completing his education as a "Green Scholar" (the equivalent of a graduate).
 He was married to Hirabai Daboo while still a student.

 After graduating from the Elphinstone College in 1858, he joined his father's export-trading firm, and helped establish its strong branches in Japan, China, Europe, and the United States.
 Nusserwanji Tata wanted his son to be a part of this business, so he sent him to China to learn running a business there and the details about the opium trade.
 However, when Tata travelled around China, he began to realize that the cotton industry was booming and there was an opportunity of making a great profit.